 Can you handle design and engineering for our project?

 What kind of lead times do you have?

 What is the process for creating one of a kind furniture?

-There are many questions when it comes to creating a one of a kind piece of furniture, door, mantel piece etc. The most common is “what does this process look like?”
+There are many questions when it comes to creating a one-of-a-kind piece of furniture, reclaimed wood furnishings, door, mantel piece etc. The most common is “what does this process look like?”